 Brenda Cooper writes science fiction, fantasy, and the occasional poem.
 She also works in technology and writes and talks about the future.
 She has won multiple regional writing awards and her stories have often appeared in Year’s Best anthologies.
 Brenda lives and works in the Pacific Northwest with her wife and multiple border collies, and can sometimes be found biking around Seattle.

 “I loved Brenda Cooper’s Philip K. Dick Award-nominated novel Edge of Dark, but the follow-up, Spear of Light, is even better.
 Cooper pits humans against post-human and brilliantly reveals the best and worst of her characters.
 This is a fascinating, well-realized world.”

 – Patrick Swenson

 The colony planet of Fremont was supposed to be free of all genetically altered beings–a new home for a pure race.
-So when six genetically altered children were abandoned on Fremont, they were not welcome.
+So when Chelo and her brother Joseph, along with two other genetically altered teenagers, were abandoned on Fremont, they were not welcome.
 They vowed to get off the planet by any means necessary.
-Joseph and the others managed to escape, although Joseph finds their new home hostile, frightening, and deeply challenging.
-Chelo is left behind with her new-found love, Liam, and her best friend, the troubled Kayleen.
-Both sets of teens must contend with hostile adults, daunting environments, and unexpected challenges.
-And when Chelo’s very life is threatened, Joseph must find a way to save her.
+Joseph and the others managed to escape, but Chelo was left behind with her new found love, forced to live underground.

 The Silver Ship and the Sea